Office Phone: (540) 432-4199

 B.A., Messiah College, 2005

 “‘YHWH is a Warrior’ Reevaluated (Exodus 15:3).”
-In Struggles for Shalom: Peace and Violence Across the Testaments.
+Pages 36–46 in Struggles for Shalom: Peace and Violence Across the Testaments.
 Edited by Laura L. Brenneman and Brad D. Schantz.
-Eugene, OR: Wipf and Stock, forthcoming 2014.
+Eugene, OR: Wipf and Stock, 2014.

 “A Sacramental Believers Church: Pilgram Marpeck and the (Un)mediated Presence of God.”
 Pages 223–36 in New Perspectives on Believers Church Ecclesiology.
 Winnipeg: Canadian Mennonite University Press, 2010.